Trump lawyers fight to overturn jury's finding that he sexually abused E. Jean Carroll

-NEW YORK — (AP) — While Donald Trump campaigns for the presidency, his lawyers are fighting to overturn a verdict finding him liable for sexual abuse and slander.
+NEW YORK — (AP) — A lawyer for former President Donald Trump fought Friday to overturn a verdict finding him liable for sexual abuse and slander, telling federal appeals judges that the civil trial in a lawsuit brought by writer E. Jean Carroll was muddied by improper evidence.

+“This case is a textbook example of implausible allegations being propped up by highly inflammatory, inadmissible" evidence, attorney D. John Sauer said, noting that the jury was allowed to consider such items as the infamous “Access Hollywood” tape in which Trump boasted years ago about grabbing women's genitals.

-Three judges of the 2nd U.S. Circuit Court of Appeals are scheduled to hear arguments Friday in Trump's appeal of a jury's finding that he sexually assaulted the writer E. Jean Carroll.
-She says the Republican attacked her in a department store dressing room in 1996.
+The Republican presidential nominee's motorcade arrived Friday morning at the 2nd U.S. Circuit Court of Appeals, where three judges were hearing arguments in his appeal of a jury's finding that he sexually abused Carroll.
+She says Trump attacked her in a department store dressing room in 1996.
+Trump denies it.
 That jury awarded Carroll $5 million.

-For several days, preparations have been underway in a stately federal courthouse in lower Manhattan for Trump to attend the arguments in person.

 Trump's lawyers say the jury's verdict should be tossed because evidence was allowed at trial that should have been excluded and other evidence was excluded that should have been permitted.